Indian Movies released in IMAX [Updated August 2026]

 But sadly, some dreams never come true!

-Mystic India (2004) in IMAX
+Mystic India (2004) is also in IMAX

 Takeaways